breecummins/dsgrn_net_gen/README.md

         pg.size()
         ```
        where `"networkfile.txt"` is a single DSGRN network specification (i.e., is not a list of specifications).
 You can also initialize a `DSGRN.Network` object with a network specification as a string rather than in a file.
 So you can copy a specific network out of a file or off the commandline.
 If the seed network is not DSGRN computable, you can add edges until it is strongly connected and check the number of parameters.
 If any node has too many in- or out-edges, then the network will also not be DSGRN computable.
-     * The `node_file` path is specified, but points to a file with no new nodes to add, and the only non-zero `probabilities` parameter is `addNode`.
+     * The `nodefile` path is specified, but points to a file with no new nodes to add, and the only non-zero `probabilities` parameter is `addNode`.

-     * The `edge_file` path is specified, but points to a file with no new edges to add, and the only non-zero `probabilities` parameter is `addEdge`.
+     * The `edgefile` path is specified, but points to a file with no new edges to add, and the only non-zero `probabilities` parameter is `addEdge`.

-     * The `edge_file` has only non-allowable edges, such as negative self-loops (which are never added to the network); or edges that can only result in a non-computable network and the `probabilities` for removing nodes and edges are zero.
+     * The `edgefile` has only non-allowable edges, such as negative self-loops (which are never added to the network); or edges that can only result in a non-computable network and the `probabilities` for removing nodes and edges are zero.

-     * The `edge_file` has only edges that connect nodes that are not in `node_file` or in the seed network.
+     * The `edgefile` has only edges that connect nodes that are not in `node_file` or in the seed network.

 2. There are many fewer networks produced than requested.
     * The `time_to_wait` parameter may be too small.
     * The specified `filters` may be too restrictive.
     * `range_operations` can be either too permissive, leading to a huge network space that is hard to search, or too restrictive, limiting the search to a very small neighborhood.
 Hopefully there is a clue in the process summary described in the Troubleshooting section.
-    * Constraints in the `node_file` and `edge_file` lists of nodes and edges can limit the number of networks that is possible to construct.
+    * Constraints in the `nodefile` and `edgefile` lists of nodes and edges can limit the number of networks that is possible to construct.
 Be aware that files with few nodes and/or edges can reduce the number of permissible networks.
     * The `probabilities` parameter may emphasizing the wrong kind of operations.
 For example, if `addNode = 0.1` and `addEdge = 0.9`, but you only have 2 nodes to begin with, then there could be very few networks that meet all specified criteria, and it could take a very long sampling time to find any networks with substantially more nodes.
 Note that there's an interplay with `range_operations` here.
 If `range_operations = [1,10]`, then you're likely to get at least a few networks with more nodes, but if `range_operations = [1,3]`, then it will be hard to find networks with more nodes.

 3. Unexpected nodes and edges are added.